Singeetham Srinivasa Rao: Telugu cinema

-He continued his efforts to meet his favourite director K. V. Reddy and in 1954 he was finally able to meet him.
+His efforts to meet his favourite director K. V. Reddy continued and succeeded in 1954 he was finally able to meet him.
 K. V. Reddy gave him a copy of The Monkey's Paw and asked him to write a script based on it.
 Srinivasa Rao wrote the script along with dialogues in three months.
-K. V. Reddy was impressed and took him as an apprentice.
+K. V. Reddy was impressed and took him on as an apprentice.
 He later graduated as an associate director under K. V. Reddy and worked with him for all his films from Donga Ramudu (1955) until Uma Chandi Gowri Sankarula Katha (1968) including Mayabazar (1957), Jagadeka Veeruni Katha (1961), Sri Krishnarjuna Yuddham (1963).

 In 1972, Srinivasa Rao ventured into film direction with Neethi Nijayithi, an offbeat Telugu film.
 The film won critical acclaim but was not commercially successful.
 He then directed the social problem film Tharam Marindi (1977) which won the Nandi Award for Best Feature Film.

 He made other successful Telugu films like Zamindaru gari Ammayi (1975), America Ammayi (1976), Panthulamma (1978), Sommokadidhi Sokokadidhi (1979), Mayuri (1985), America Abbayi (1987), Aditya 369 (1991), Brundavanam (1992), Bhairava Dweepam (1994), Madam (1994).
 Mayuri won a record 14 Nandi Awards including the Nandi Award for Best Feature Film.
 Srinivasa Rao won the Nandi Award for Best Screenplay Writer for Brundavanam and the Nandi Award for Best Director for Bhairava Dweepam.
 Aditya 369 and Bhairava Dweepam are considered classic films in science fiction and fantasy genres respectively in Telugu cinema.

 He made over half of his films in Telugu.
 He directed nearly 30 Telugu films across genres.
 His most recent film was Welcome Obama (2013).
 The story deals with commercial surrogacy in India where women are used as surrogates by foreigners and tells the story of one such surrogate mother who bears a foreigner's child.

 He is also roped in as a mentor for the upcoming Telugu science fiction film Project K. Made at an estimated budget of ₹600 crore, it is one of the most expensive Indian films ever made.
 Srinivasa Rao gave his inputs and opinion on the film's script as a part of the mentorship.